 One way to really do 6 and 7 well is to be using the data available to you.
-The awesome part about Inbound Marketing is that every step is measurable.
+The awesome part about Inbound Marketing is that every step is measureable.
 See what visitor respond to most and optimize areas that are lacking.
 It’s great to see someone follow all your steps and convert, but you need to send out an almost immediate “Welcome” email, newsletter or promotion in conjunction with your Thank You page.

 Inbound Marketing is all about creating quality content to attract potential customers.
 Thank You Pages come after a Calls to Action and Landing pages.
 They deliver the valuable content.
 Our Inbound Marketing blog series has started with this process to highlight it’s importance before we explore other Inbound topics.
-If you have any questions about the benefit of Inbound Marketing or how the Call to Action-Landing Page-Thank You Page can increase your conversion rate, click the link below for a Free Consultation.
+If you have any questions about the benefit of Inbound Marketing or how the Call to Action-Landing Page-Thank You Page can increase your conversion rate, click the link for a Free Consultation.